 The move over was gradual.
 While adopting new tools is always challenging, at the time, Gameloft also changed the entire structure of the creative team from one centralized team to split teams integrated within the product and within UA.

-“Singular’s creative reporting is complete and very visual, which was a good first step to onboarding the artists at the beginning.
-We gave the entire creative team access to Singular, set them up with specific reports focused on the KPIs they needed to look at, and trained them to go and check their own creatives so that they could learn what was working best and should be reproduced, and what to let go of.”
+The entire creative team was given access to Singular, set up with specific reports focused on the KPIs they needed to look at, and trained to go and check their own creatives so that they could learn what was working best and should be reproduced, and what to let go of.
 This was all done alongside training on “what is UA?” and what is important and what not.

 What is an intention within a gameplay?

 What is the impact of wordings?
 And so on.

 The second step was to give the artists visibility on creative benchmarking so they could take what they learned and understood from their Singular reporting and measure that against that the best creatives reported on Sensortower to understand how their creatives compare.

 Now that the system is in place and all creators and UA managers are working within this structure, Gameloft has moved away from using Singular’s dashboard and pulls all of their advanced creative reporting into their data visualization tool, Lookr, for one single view of performance across the teams and all stakeholders.